-It is also acknowledged that expressing ideas and information in te reo Māori can require more words than English.
-Therefore, the panel will accept an increase in word/page limit of approximately 30% for applications submitted in te reo Māori.
+It is also acknowledged that expressing ideas and information in the reo Māori can require more words than English.
+Therefore, the panel will accept an increase in word/page limit of approximately 30% for applications submitted in the reo Māori.
 This decision ultimately sits with the panel concerning necessary length, and appropriate outcome.

-Sign up to the portal Rēhita ki te tomokanga
+Sign up to the portal

+Rēhita ki te tomokanga

-Contact your research office in order to receive a link via email to the application portal.
+Contact the research office for the organisation that will host your fellowship in order to receive a link via email to the application portal.
 If your link does not arrive as expected, check your "junk" folder.
 If you have applied via this portal before (e.g., for the Prime Ministers Science Prize or Ngā Puanga Pūtaiao Fellowships), you will already have a profile.
 Please use this existing Username and Password for your Mana Tūāpapa Future Leader Fellowship application.
 Otherwise, you will need to sign up to the portal.